boniface/corda/docs/source/key-concepts-time-windows.rst

    * *If a transaction includes a time-window, it can only be committed during that window*
    * *The notary is the timestamping authority, refusing to commit transactions outside of that window*
-   * *Time-windows can have a start and end time, or be open at both ends*
+   * *Time-windows can have a start and end time, or be open at either end*

 Time in a distributed system
 ----------------------------